Prominent Canadian conductor killed after being hit by car in Hamilton, Ont.

 Police allege the driver fled the scene following the crash, but was arrested a short distance away.

+Officers followed the vehicle and tried to stop it, according to the province’s Special Investigations Unit (SIU), which is probing the arrest.
+The suspect vehicle subsequently collided with several police vehicles, the SIU said.

-Three officers and the driver were injured during the arrest and taken to hospital, police said.
+Three officers and the driver were injured during the arrest and were taken to hospital, according to Hamilton police.

 "His sudden passing thus leaves a deep void in our musical community, and a profound sadness in our personal lives."